cruseakshay/Notes/JAVA/NotesFromReading/ch_1.md

 The for-each loop uses a variable and colon as the syntax. eg - for (String f : fun) System.out.println(f);

+Java reserved keywords cannot be used as labels in looping constructs.

 ## Practice Questions before exam

 - Given the following application, fill in the missing values in the table starting from the top and going downward.